K-PaaS/cp-deployment/standalone/docs/ansible/vars.md

     The **control plane** node may have 2 interfaces with the following IP addresses: `eth0:10.0.0.110`, `eth1:192.168.1.110`.

     By default the `kubelet_secure_addresses` is set with the `10.0.0.110` the ansible control host uses `eth0` to  connect to the machine.
 In case you want to use `eth1` as the outgoing interface on which `kube-apiserver` connects to the `kubelet`s, you should override the variable in this way: `kubelet_secure_addresses: "192.168.1.110"`.

+* *kubelet_systemd_wants_dependencies* - List of kubelet service dependencies, other than container runtime.

+  If you use nfs dynamically mounted volumes, sometimes rpc-statd does not start within the kubelet.
+You can fix it with this parameter : `kubelet_systemd_wants_dependencies: ["rpc-statd.service"]` This will add `Wants=rpc-statd.service` in `[Unit]` section of /etc/systemd/system/kubelet.service

 * *node_labels* - Labels applied to nodes via `kubectl label node`.
   For example, labels can be set in the inventory as variables or more widely in group_vars.